 Once again, you’ll need to know the width of your side bar to make the widget the right size, but my safe-size recommendation is 200px wide.
 For side bar widgets I like the widget to show one product at a time.
 You can achieve this in the settings on Shopstyle while creating your new widget.

 I have added html coding wrapping around my side bar Love List on Flip And Style to add the pink border.
 When you add a widget directly to your side bar, it will just be the products with the arrows both sides (no border).

 A lot of blog themes these days, both WordPress and Blogger, will have pre-made sections ready to add your product widget code into.
 Most often you’ll find this placement at the top of the theme, so it’s one of the first things people see when they land on your blog.

-If you’re looking for a Blogger theme that allows you to have a widget always showing, my Celine theme is made for that.
-You can place your product widget code in the gadget under the slider and it will appear on every page of your blog.
+If you’re looking for a WordPress theme that allows you to have a widget always showing, my Emma Lake theme is made for that.
+You can place your product widget code in the Custom HTML widget under the slider.

 How can I be successful at this?

 You have to focus on really selling the products you’re linking to, otherwise you’ll be wasting your time.
 Constantly be looking at trends, Pinterest and what people are looking for.
 If you see an item that you know will sell out quickly, something that is popular or that you think people may be really interested in, get it into your product widget asap.
 Always have a reason for adding a particular item to your widget, don’t just add items for the sake of it.